-The Board has considered for approval material and strategic projects, partnerships, contracts and other opportunities (as defined by value and durat.on) in addition to monitoring the performance of the Company and the TSUK Group's longer term financial sustainability.
-Climate change, supply chain risk and decarbonisation continue to be key risks and the Company continues to seek opportunities to work with third parties and the wider Tata group to address TSUK's sustainability and CO2 reduction objectives for a sustainable business in the long term.
-More information is contained in the Sustainability and Environment section of the 2023/24 Annual Report.
+The Board has considered for approval material and strategic projects, partnerships, contracts and other opportunities (as defined by value and duration) in addition to monitoring the performance of the Company and the TSUK Group's longer term financial sustainability.
+With the cessation of traditional heavy end operation, TSUK's business model has developed during the year to require the import and distribution of significant volumes of steel substrate to support its downstream operations.
+The Company has sought to consider and manage the opportunities and risks associated with these developments.
+In addition, climate change, supply chain risk, energy costs, global trade issues and decarbonisation continue to be key risks and the Company continues to seek opportunities to work with third parties and the wider Tata group to address TSUK's sustainability and CO2 reduction objectives for a sustainable business in the long term.
+More information is contained in the Sustainability and Environment section of the 2024/25 Annual Report.